Manuscript prior to submission shall be accordance with the instructions and format specified below:

 Do not submit your tables in separate files.
 The tables should include a concise but sufficiently explanatory title at the top.
 Vertical lines should not be used to separate columns.
 Leave some extra space between the columns instead.
 All tables should be based on three horizontal lines to separate the caption, header and body.
 A few additional horizontal lines MAY be included as needed (example below).
 Any explanations essential to the understanding of the table should be given in footnotes at the bottom of the table.
 SI units should be used.

 This section is optional and contains all materials and figures that have been excluded from the entire manuscript.
 This information is relevant to the manuscript but remains non-essential to readers’ understanding of the manuscript’s main content.
 All supplementary information should be submitted as a separate file in Step 4 during submission.
 Please ensure the names of such files contain ‘suppl. info’.
+Citations and References in the Supplementary files are permitted provided that they also appear in the reference list of the main text.

 Reference citations in the text should be numbered consecutively in superscript square brackets.
 Some examples: